ruddra/ruddra1.github.io/source/_posts/2014-12-29-django-tutorial-make-a-blog.markdown

 <b>REMARK:</b>

++ <b>If you don't understand any part of the blog, you can always check the source code provided here in github: https://github.com/skyrudy/myblog </b>

 + views.py/urls.py will not exactly match with the source code provided for this blog.
 The Source's Views are like this so that it can be more modifiable for future usage.

 + Screenshots might not match with your project but if you run the source code, you will be able to see pages exactly like the screenshots.

 + For better understanding of the blog, here is some screenshots: (<a href='https://onedrive.live.com/redir?resid=F17C9687806497C4%215458'>HERE</a>)

++ There is always room for improvement/correction, so please comment.